LouisJalouzot/louisjalouzot.github.io/content/Papers/References/Chen and Wang 2021.md

 key: 3Y2YLDTE
 version: 2264
 itemType: journalArticle
-title: Efficient Approximate Algorithms for Empirical Entropy and Mutual Information
+paperTitle: Efficient Approximate Algorithms for Empirical Entropy and Mutual Information
 publicationTitle: Proceedings of the 2021 International Conference on Management of Data
 pages: 274-286
 language: en